The Hudson Foundation

 • Limited transparency: Very little public information about specific grants, recipients, or amounts (beyond the Alan Hudson Day Treatment Centre)

-• Relationship-based: Funding appears to flow to organizations known to trustees through community connections
+• Relationship-based: Funding appears to flow to organisations known to trustees through community connections

 • Healthcare focus evident: Significant historical support for palliative and day treatment services suggests possible interest in health-related charitable work

-• Long-term commitment: The foundation's 25+ year relationship with the Alan Hudson Day Treatment Centre indicates they may prefer sustained partnerships over one-off grants
+• Long-term commitment: The foundation's sustained relationship with the Alan Hudson Day Treatment Centre since 1998 indicates they may prefer sustained partnerships over one-off grants

-• Alternative approach needed: Organizations seeking support should focus on building visibility in the Wisbech community rather than preparing formal applications
+• Alternative approach needed: Organisations seeking support should focus on building visibility in the Wisbech community rather than preparing formal applications

 🎯 You've done the research.
 Now write an application they can't refuse.